MaxReinerFullStack/SimpleFHETimeCalculation/README.md

 # SimpleFHETimeCalculation
-HELib is an implemenation of a fully homomorphic encryption scheme available on https://github.com/shaih/HElib.
+HELib is an implementation of a fully homomorphic encryption scheme available on https://github.com/shaih/HElib.